BeBerasategi/Progetti-Microcontrollori/README.md

 # Progetti-Microcontrollori

-Repository containing the C code used in the laboratories of the subject "Microcontrollori", in the 2022-2023 academic year.
+Repository containing the `C` code used in the laboratories of the subject *Microcontrollori* at Politecnico di Milano, in the 2022-2023 academic year.

 <br />
 <br />